People confuse the phrases writ large and at large. Here is the difference:

 Dictionary definitions

 I’m targeting journalists with this information, and they tend to use the Associated Press Stylebook as a reference.
-The AP Stylebook cites Webster’s New World College Dictionary as the “first reference for spelling, style, usage and foreign geographic names,” so it’s my first reference here.
+The AP Stylebook cites Merriam-Webster as the “first reference for spelling, style, usage and foreign geographic names,” so it’s my first reference here.

 The dictionary of reference for journalists